 Click here to listen to a reading of this blog:

-September is Thyroid Cancer Awareness Month.
+Every year, September is Thyroid Cancer Awareness Month!

 You may know someone who has experienced thyroid cancer or you have perhaps experienced it yourself.
+Feel free to add your experience to the comments section below.

 - Thyroid cancer is the fastest growing cancer among women, by number of new cases.